600 Somerset Avenue

 Windber, PA 15963

-A one-visit evaluation before breast cancer surgery is important, when possible, to obtain preoperative arm measurements, range of motion, activity level and cancer care plan.
-During this evaluation, patients can also receive instruction in safe post-surgical exercises and information about lifestyle, nutrition, and chemotherapy/radiation therapy side effects.
+When possible, a one-visit evaluation before breast cancer surgery is important so that the therapist can obtain preoperative arm/trunk measurements, range of motion, activity level, and the post-surgical cancer treatment plan.
+During this evaluation, patients can also receive instruction in safe post-surgical movement recommendations/exercises and support regarding lymphedema risk reduction practices, lifestyle, nutrition, and chemotherapy/radiation therapy side effects.

 After surgery, an occupational therapist will evaluate and assess post-operative symptoms and the need for potential treatment.
+Care can be provided throughout chemotherapy and radiation, allowing for healing time as needed.
 Patients may initiate the Breast Cancer Recovery Program and/or Complex Lymphatic Therapy Program based on the evaluation.

-Lymphedema following breast cancer surgery is an abnormal buildup of lymphatic fluid in the breast or torso, resulting in chronic, progressive swelling.
+Lymphedema following breast cancer surgery is an abnormal buildup of lymphatic fluid in the arm, breast or torso that may be temporary or persistent, and in some cases results in chronic, progressive swelling.
 Lymphedema Therapy is a program offered through CSSMCW’s Occupational Therapy Department.
 An occupational therapist with advanced training and certification in lymphedema establishes a plan of care using the methods of Complex Lymphatic Therapy (CLT).
-Goals of treatment include improvements in swelling, pain, skin abnormalities, mobility and daily functions.
+Goals of treatment include improvements in swelling, pain, skin abnormalities, mobility and daily functions as well as instruction in self-management and surveillance at home.

 Secondary, or acquired, lymphedema can develop as a result of cancer surgery and related treatments.
 Lymphedema can develop immediately after surgery or be diagnosed weeks, months and even years later.
-Additionally, when lymph nodes are removed, there is always a risk of developing lymphedema.
-If you suspect any of the symptoms listed below, inform your doctor right away.
+Additionally, when lymph nodes are removed or radiation treatment damages the tissue, there is always a higher risk of developing lymphedema.
+If you suspect any of the symptoms listed below, inform your doctor right away and discuss treatment potential.
 Early diagnosis and appropriate treatment improve both the current condition and your future health.

 Symptoms may include: